We supply silver nitrate in 25g, 100g and 250g containers, with discounts available for bulk orders

 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.

 Dispose of contents/ container in accordance with local regulations.

-As a leading UK manufacturer of silver nitrate for over 40 years, ReAgent is able to handle all orders of silver nitrate no matter how large or small.
+As a leading UK chemical manufacturer of silver nitrate for over 40 years, ReAgent is able to handle all orders of silver nitrate no matter how big or small.
 We supply silver nitrate in a variety of grades and solutions, produced by dissolving silver in nitric acid to a specified concentration.

 Silver Nitrate Uses

 Silver nitrate solution is a salt that is widely used in laboratories, industrially and in many everyday products.
 Popular applications include:

 Testing for chloride